 The journals receiving awards in past years attest to the range and diversity of our membership.
 There is no typical winner, as is clear from our past awards.

 Awards will be presented publicly at a CELJ session during each year's Modern Language Association Convention.
 We will notify winners and runners-up in advance of MLA so they can make plans to attend the ceremony.
 If you enter the competition, you are expected to be present or to appoint someone to be present to receive the award should you be selected.
 Results will be posted on the CELJ website after the convention; we regret that the volume of submissions makes it impossible for us to send individual notifications of receipt or to non-winners.

-Journals may compete in eight different categories, all offered annually: Best New Journal, Best Special Issue, Best Public Intellectual Special Issue, the Phoenix Award, Distinguished Editor, and Best Digital Feature.
+Journals may compete in six different categories, all offered annually: Best New Journal, Best Special Issue, Best Public Intellectual Special Issue, the Phoenix Award, Distinguished Editor, and Best Digital Feature.

 New journals with three years or fewer of publication history are eligible.
 Applicants must supply four copies of two different issues, one of which must be the most current issue (with electronic-only journals supplying URLs or other means of anonymously accessing the materials).
 Submissions may include four copies of a letter from the editor, no longer than one page, introducing the new journal.

 A special issue from the previous Fall/Winter or current year may be submitted.
 Also, the journal editor must include a paragraph in the cover letter explaining why the submitted special issue is exceptional.
 Submissions without the editor’s endorsement will not be considered.
 Send four copies of the special issue or specify an electronic issue.
 No additional supporting documentation may be included.
 A journal may submit only one special issue for this award.